Carl Runge

 Carl David Tolmé Runge (/de/; 30 August 1856 – 3 January 1927) was a German mathematician, physicist, and spectroscopist.

 He was co-developer and co-eponym of the Runge–Kutta method (/de/), in the field of what is today known as numerical analysis.

 Life and work

 Runge spent the first few years of his life in Havana, where his father Julius Runge was the Danish consul.
 His mother was Fanny Schwartz Tolmé.
 The family later moved to Bremen, where his father died early (in 1864).

 In 1880, he received his Ph.D. in mathematics at Berlin, where he studied under Karl Weierstrass.
 In 1886, he became a professor at the Technische Hochschule Hannover in Hanover, Germany.

 His interests included mathematics, spectroscopy, geodesy, and astrophysics.
 In addition to pure mathematics, he did experimental work studying spectral lines of various elements (together with Heinrich Kayser), and was very interested in the application of this work to astronomical spectroscopy.

-In 1904, on the initiative of Felix Klein he received a call to the University of Göttingen, which he accepted.
+In 1904, on the initiative of Felix Klein he was offered a position at the University of Göttingen, which he accepted.
 There he remained until his retirement in 1925.